Dua Lipa Album Reviews

 2020, 8.5/10

 Future Nostalgia is Dua Lipa’s sophomore album.
 Its pop has a clear influence from 1980s synth-pop and traces of disco, like the string stabs in ‘Love Again’.
-Lipa particularly excels at upbeat pop songs, my favourite of which is ‘Levitating’ – the descending vocal melody suits Lipa’s range, and the hand-claps are invigorating.
+Lipa excels at upbeat pop songs, my favourite of which is ‘Levitating’ – the descending vocal melody suits Lipa’s range, and the hand-claps are invigorating.

 There are other terrific pop tunes too – ‘Cool’ uses the husky textures of Lipa’s voice to great effect, while ‘Break My Heart’ samples INXS’s ‘Need You Tonight’.
 The opening title track steers close to disco, with Lipa charismatic in the rap section, while ‘Don’t Start Now’ has a funky bassline and a glistening verse melody.